ANR-kFLOW/Fact_checking_reasoner/README.md

 ## Usage

-1.**Choose the causlality extraction method across claim and evidence  method:**
+1.**Choose the causlality extraction method across claim and evidence  method**

-2.**Choose the causlality extraction method within claim and evidence method:**
+2.**Choose the causlality extraction method within claim and evidence method**

 3.**Run reasoning on a dataset**